-Patients and public who decide they do not want their personally identifiable data used for planning and research purposes will be able to set their national opt-out preference
+Patients and public who decide they do not want their personal identifiable data used for planning and research purposes will be able to set their national opt-out preference.

-As of the 25th May 2018, residents have the right to opt out of your personal confidential information being used for the following purposes.
+Residents have the right to opt out of their personal identifiable data being used for the following purposes.